 Last Autumn I was feeling worryingly low, yet I couldn’t pinpoint why.
 From the outside, my life appeared pretty rosy.
 I was living in Hong Kong with my lovely husband, I was surrounded by great friends and had an active social life.
 I was working in a stress-free job that I enjoyed and I was getting the opportunity to explore Asia.
-However, on the inside, I felt anxious, fearful, incapable and overwhelmed with self-loathing and shame.
+However, on the inside, I felt anxious, fearful, incapable, and overwhelmed with self-loathing and shame.
 Throughout my adult life I had used binge-drinking as a crutch to bear the weight of uncomfortable feelings and difficult situations, however, I was slowly waking up to the fact that this was simply making me feel even worse about myself.

 After a particularly drunken weekend, I was bulldozed by self-hatred and moving into a very negative space.
 It was apparent that drastic action was required.
-I decided I would stop drinking until Christmas.
+I decided I would try quitting alcohol until Christmas.
 At the time, I didn’t feel robust enough to deflect the potential barrage of abuse and haranguing of ‘don’t be so boring’, ‘can’t you just have one’, which I had been guilty of inflicting on friends in the past, so I told them I was on a pre-Christmas health and fitness regime.
 This worked well and I successfully stopped drinking for seven and a half weeks and in that time I noticed many dramatic changes.
-The most notable being that my mental health took a U-turn – my anxiety, anger and negativity were replaced with contentment and positivity.
+The most notable being that my mental health took a U-turn – my anxiety, anger, and negativity were replaced with contentment and positivity.
 In addition, my energy levels increased, I started sleeping really well, my face started to glow, and I lost 5kgs.

 However, December arrived with the usual onslaught of Christmas party invitations and the temptation of festive boozing proved too much and I picked up the bottle again.

 Over the past ten months, my life has transformed beyond recognition.
 The constant negative chitter chatter in my head, which had repressed me for as long as I can remember, was silenced and replaced with self-respect and pride.
-I am the most positive, confident, happiest and bravest I have been in my entire life.
+I am the most positive, confident, happiest, and bravest I have been in my entire life.
 How I feel on the inside has been reflected on the outside and people are constantly commenting on how great I look now.
-With all the time I have gained through not being hungover, I have reignited old interests and I have filled these ten months with sailing, diving, reading, painting, drawing, singing, writing and swimming.
+With all the time I have gained through not being hungover, I have reignited old interests and I have filled these ten months with sailing, diving, reading, painting, drawing, singing, writing, and swimming.
 My life is brimming.

-Of course, being sober hasn’t waved a magic wand and made my problems disappear.
+Of course, quitting alcohol hasn’t waved a magic wand and made my problems disappear.
 Life has still thrown curve balls my way that I have had to tackle and it has been tough dealing with them without my old friend alcohol.
 Without booze blurring the edges, everything appears in sharp focus and that can be particularly intimidating and scary until you get used to it.
 However, over time I have found that problems can be resolved more effectively without alcohol muddying the water.

 For me, the reasons why I have successfully stayed alcohol-free over the past ten months is down to the following: